 The cooking method you choose, whether it’s smoking, grilling, or cooking in an oven or slow cooker, will determine the ideal cooking temperature for pulled pork.
 Each method has its own recommended temperature range for achieving the desired results.

-See also How to cook steak ums
+See also How long does it take to cook okra

 When smoking pulled pork, a temperature between 225°F and 250°F (107°C and 121°C) is commonly used.
 This allows for a slow, low heat that gradually breaks down collagen and renders fat, resulting in tender, flavorful meat.